Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 #### B.3) Use Publish Profile as Deployment Credential

-When the deployment is complete, go to your new Functions App to get the publish profile.
+When the deployment is complete, go to your new Functions App to get the publish profile and store it as a secret in your GitHub repository.

 1. In Azure portal, go to your function app, then Deployment Center tab.
 2. Click **Manage publish profile**, **Download publish profile** to download **.PublishSettings** file.
 3. Open the **.PublishSettings** file and copy the content.
 4. Paste the XML content to your GitHub Repository > Settings > Secrets > Add a new secret > **AZURE_FUNCTIONAPP_PUBLISH_PROFILE**

+Customize the workflow file for your deployment.

-5. Edit the [`.github/workflows/deploy-functions.yml`](../.github/workflows/deploy-functions.yml) file in your project repository.
+1. Edit the [`.github/workflows/deploy-functions.yml`](../.github/workflows/deploy-functions.yml) file in your project repository.
 This file is the workflow file used by GitHub Actions.
-6. Change variable value **AZURE_FUNCTIONAPP_NAME** in `env:` section according to your function app name.
+2. Change variable value **AZURE_FUNCTIONAPP_NAME** in `env:` section according to your function app name.
-7. Commit the change.
+3. Commit the change.
-8. Go to **Actions**.
+4. Go to **Actions**.
 Enable the workflows if they are disabled (worklows are disabled when they come from the source repo used by the fork).
-You should see a new GitHub workflow initiated in **Actions** tab named **Build and deploy dotnet 5 app to Azure Function App**.
+5. You should see a new GitHub workflow initiated in **Actions** tab named **Build and deploy dotnet 5 app to Azure Function App**.

 `deploy-functions.yml` based file :